Micromollusks of the Lower Pinecrest Beds, Upper Tamiami Formation, Sarasota County, Florida

 Rubio, F., R. Fernández-Garcés, and E. Rolán, 2011.
 The family Tornidae (Gastropoda: Rissooidea) in the Caribbean and neighboring areas.
 Iberus 29(2): vii + 1-230.
 December.

-Acknowledgements: The SEMs used on the poster were produced in collaboration with Dr. Ann Heatherington, Dept. of Geology, University of Florida, Gainesville, FL.
+Acknowledgements: The SEMs used on the poster were produced in collaboration with Dr. Ann Heatherington, Dept. Geological Sciences, University of Florida, Gainesville, FL.
 Logistical support in the field and laboratory was provided by Roger Portell, Florida Museum of Natural History, Gainesville, FL.
 Rick Edwards, St. Augustine, FL, greatly assisted in the culling of specimens.
 The Sanibel-Captiva Shell Club provided financial support for the production of these SEMs.

 Identification and interpretation of species in the SEM image composite image above: